pikatchu/closedsource/book/0320-motel.md

 Jasmina grinned.
 "I already knew that."

 Brielle nodded approvingly.
 "Good.
 Now look at the register labeled `IP` on the right.
-It stands for **Instruction Pointer**.
+It stands for "Instruction Pointer".
 This register holds the address of the instruction currently being executed by the processor."

 Leo leaned forward, suddenly intrigued.